SkyTruth/cerulean-cloud/README.md

 If you are going to deploy a new scripted model, first save it as a tracing model using the function "save_icevision_model_state_dict_and_tracing" in the cerulean-ml repo.
 Then, upload the experiment folder and contents to the GCP `ceruleanml` bucket.
 Update the value of the Pulumi pamater `cerulean-cloud-images:weigths_name` found in your local version of `cerulean-cloud/images/stack_config/Pulumi.STACK_NAME_OF_INTEREST.yaml` to match the experiment naming you just uploaded.
-Finally, do the following stsps:
+--- You must then push these changes to the git repo. --- Finally, do the following stsps:
 1. Go to `https://github.com/SkyTruth/cerulean-cloud/actions`
 2. Then click "Test and Deploy"